 - Please tell us if you have any cold/flu symptoms.

-Jane and Doug will be in carefully managed social isolation outside of work and we’ll be taking our own temperature daily to ensure early detection of the covid virus.
+Jane and Doug will be following government guidelines outside of work and we’ll be taking our own temperature daily to ensure early detection of the covid virus.

 Ultimately we’ll be doing everything we can to minimise the risk of transmitting the virus, however we cannot eliminate all risk.